-The IRS estimates that 153 million tax returns will be filed this year, 80 percent of which will be filed using online tax software, so it's best to start filing as early as possible to avoid any disruptions or delays.
+The IRS estimates each year, over 150 million tax returns will be filed.
+80 percent of which are filed using online tax software, so it's best to start filing as early as possible to avoid any disruptions or delays.

 Why Filing Early Makes Sense